Skip to main content

 </Card.Root>

-The starter kit ships with Button, Input, Card, Dialog, Dropdown, and more.
-Add any additional component with npx shadcn-svelte@latest add.
+The starter kit already includes commonly used components like Button, Input, Card, Dialog, and Dropdown.
+Add more as needed with npx shadcn-svelte@latest add.

 Summary

-Svelte pairs naturally with Laravel through Inertia, especially in the “modern monolith” setup.
-Its compiler-based design keeps bundle sizes small, and runes make reactivity explicit and easy to follow.
+Svelte shines when paired with Laravel, especially in a “modern monolith” configuration through Inertia.
+The compiler-based design keeps bundle sizes small, and the runes syntax makes reactivity explicit and easy to understand.

 Laravel controllerRouting, data retrieval, validation

-Svelte page componentReceive props with $props() and render the UI
+Svelte page componentReceive props with $props() and render UI

 useFormForm state management, submission, error display